Jerry Mbakogu: Krylya Sovetov loan

-On 10 August 2016, Mbakogu was loaned to Krylya Sovetov in the Russian Premier League on a season long loan deal, with a deal in place for him to join permanently for 2 million pounds were he to impress over the course of the season.
+On 10 August 2016, Mbakogu was loaned to Krylya Sovetov in the Russian Premier League on a season-long loan deal, with a deal in place for him to join permanently for 2 million pounds were he to impress over the course of the season.
 He made his debut on 21 August 2016, in a 0–0 draw against Lokomotiv Moscow.
 He played a further six times for the side without scoring.
 After manager Franky Vercauteren was sacked on 1 November 2016, Mbakogu did not play under his successor Vadim Skripchenko before returning to Carpi.

 Return to Carpi

 However, in January 2017 Carpi recalled Mbakogu to the club and he returned to training on 1 February 2017, upon his return, he went on to score 5 times in 20 appearances for the club, helping Carpi reach the Serie B playoffs, as they narrowly missed out on promotion at the expense of Benevento to gain promotion to Serie A after losing the two legged playoff final 1–0 on aggregate.

-With Carpi performing well in Serie B, and Mbakogu scoring 8 goals in his first 22 games of the season in all competitions during the 2017–18 season, in January 2018, Mbakogu was subject of interest from English side Leeds United.
+With Carpi performing well in Serie B, and Mbakogu scoring 8 goals in his first 22 games of the season in all competitions during the 2017–18 season, in January 2018, Mbakogu was the subject of interest from English side Leeds United.
 On 31 January 2018, Leeds United agreed an 'option' with Carpi to sign the player at the end of the 2017–18 season should they wish to execute the right.

 He picked up a knee injury for Carpi in February 2018, and was sent to Barcelona for medical treatment on the injury.
 In May 2018, Carpi President Stefan Bonacini said Leeds had until the 30 June to exercise the option to sign Mbakogu.
 On 20 June, it was reported that Leeds were negotiating the transfer fee.
 The transfer to Leeds failed to materialise, and on 6 August Mbakogu was released from his Carpi contract by mutual consent.